ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Secure Flask by not running in debug mode
 :white_check_mark: DONE.
-- To disbale debug mode in Fask we have to add the options `"--no-debug", "--no-debugger", "--no-reload"` in the CMD line, like this:
+- To disable debug mode in Flask, we have to add the options `"--no-debug", "--no-debugger", "--no-reload"` in the CMD line, like this:

 ```docker
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567", "--no-debug", "--no-debugger", "--no-reload"]
 ```

 - Then remove the line with `ENV FLASK_DEBUG=1`.
-- Modify the `health-check` enpoint to cause a failure and run the docker image for production in Gitpod to see if it is working with the new change.
+- Modify the `health-check` endpoint to cause a failure and run the docker image for production in Gitpod to see if it is working with the new change.

 <p align="center"><img src="assets/week6/secure_debug_3.png" alt="accessibility text"></p>

-When an error curres, the meesage below shuld be visible:
+When an error occurs, the message below should be visible:

 <p align="center"><img src="assets/week6/secure_debug_1.png" alt="accessibility text"></p>

-- Revert the changes done in `health-check` enpoint and push the image in ECR.
+- Revert the changes done in `health-check` endpoint and push the image in ECR.

 ### Implement Refresh Token for Amazon Cognito
 :white_check_mark: DONE.
-To implement the Token refresh for Amazon cognito, we need to add the code below in side of `CheckAuth.js` file, where there is some code running but it is not working as expected and the token is not being refreshed.
+To implement the Token refresh for Amazon Cognito, we need to add the code below in side of `CheckAuth.js` file, where there is some code running but it is not working as expected and the token is not being refreshed.

 ```js
 // congnito ------------------